Exclusive mandate

 An exclusive mandate is a government's assertion of its legitimate authority over a certain territory, part of which another government controls with stable, de facto sovereignty.
 It is also known as a claim to sole representation or an exclusive authority claim.
 The concept was particularly important during the Cold War period when a number of states were divided on ideological grounds.

-Germany from 1949 to 1990

-Federal Republic of Germany

-For nearly all of the 41 years that Germany was split into two countries, the Federal Republic of Germany (West Germany) claimed to be the sole legitimate successor to the German Reich that existed from 1871 to 1945.
-This claim was initially based solely on the government's mandate by virtue of free elections.
-To that end, it claimed Berlin, capital of united Germany from 1871 to 1945, as its capital, with the provisional capital in Bonn.